qmetry/qaf/pages/latest/scenario_metadatata_filter_include_exclude_prop.md

 ---

-There are 2 properties to filter scenario/test cases which is written in bdd or kwd or java.
+There are 2 properties to filter scenario/test cases using [meta-data](scenario-meta-data.html), which is written in bdd or kwd or java.

 1. include
 2. exclude